 More spacing is better.
 Don’t cluster your acoustic panels all together.
 We like to see 12” of space between panels, but we won’t give you side-eye until you get closer than 3” or so.

 Once you know where on your walls you want to install your sound absorption panels, read about how to install acoustic panels on a wall using the Rotofast Snap-On Anchoring system.

 The exception to spacing out your panels is if you decide to prioritize an awesome design like in this conference room.
 Sometimes it's worth giving up a little performance for a wall that looks this good.

 Specialty Rooms: Acoustic Consultation Needed

-If you have a room that's not typical, you think you need customized acoustic materials, or if you just want to get a free consultation for your project, give us a call (1-800-679-8511) and we're happy to discuss the needs of your specific room.
+If you have a room that's not typical, you think you need customized acoustic materials for walls, ceilings or other parts of your space and you want to get a free consultation for your project, give us a call (1-800-679-8511) and we're happy to discuss the needs of your specific room.